 Star Wars: Episode I - The Phantom Menace (1999)

 The Star Wars prequels were met with very mixed feedback amongst most audiences, diehard fans or not.
 It was noble of George Lucas to try and establish further backstory for many of the original trilogy's key characters but in the end his storytelling largely relied on tired clichés that failed to offer any interesting surprises.
 The Phantom Menace kickstarts the trilogy with some exciting set pieces, but this isn't enough to combat many of its biggest flaws, be it the dull and predictable story, the bloated run time, or the hideous abomination that is Jar Jar Binks.
-I obviously loved this sort of stuff as a kid, it was epic sci-fi action with aliens and cool laser sword fights, but my adult self is simply left more bored than anything else.
+I was fond of this sort of stuff as a kid, like many others my age; epic sci-fi action with aliens and cool laser sword fights was always great fun.
+But alas, many years later, my adult self is simply left more bored than entertained.

 Pirates of the Caribbean: At World's End (2007)

-I still have a lot of appreciation for the first three films of the Pirates of the Caribbean series, but I still can't really defend many of their biggest flaws.
-At World's End offers a storyline with a surprising amount of dramatic depth, but sadly this dramatic depth is joined by some major plot contrivances and retroactive continuity that develops certain moments very lazily.
-Johnny Depp's iconic role as Jack Sparrow is once again the source of many of the film's best jokes, but the script doesn't always know when to cut back on the silliness when a scene truly demands it; you may occasionally find yourself left more annoyed than amused.
-The film's top notch cast largely deliver without fault, and it's fair to say that the visuals bringing the various settings and characters to life, practical or computerised, are just as refined as one would expect.
-It may be burdened by tonal shifts and a bloated length, but I still think At World's End offers a decent level of entertainment.
+Though I still have a lot of appreciation for the first three films of the Pirates of the Caribbean series, I can't really defend many of their biggest flaws.
+At World's End offers a storyline with a surprising amount of dramatic depth, but sadly this dramatic depth is joined by some major plot contrivances and an excessive usage of retroactive continuity.
+Johnny Depp's iconic role as Jack Sparrow is once again the source of many of the film's best jokes, but the script doesn't always know when to cut back on the silliness; many scenes that demand a more serious tone aren't always gifted with it.
+The film's top notch cast largely deliver without fault, and it's fair to say that the visuals bringing the various settings and characters to life are just as refined as one would expect.
+While it may be burdened by its tonal shifts and bloated length, I still think At World's End offers a decent level of entertainment.

 #4 - A title that includes a number